CONTENTS

 - Hypokalemia is a favorable prognostic sign, but it doesn't guarantee a good outcome (for example, the patient may have an independent disease process causing hypokalemia).

-- Hypokalemia may exacerbate digoxin toxicity, so it must be treated aggressively (more on this here).
+- Hypokalemia may exacerbate digoxin toxicity, so it must be treated (more on treating hypokalemia here).

-- If DSFab is administered, this may cause potassium to enter the cells – thereby exacerbating the hypokalemia.
-In severe hypokalemia, DSFab may be withheld initially, to prevent the development of severe hypokalemia (similar to the way an insulin infusion is initially withheld in a patient with diabetic ketoacidosis who is hypokalemic).
+- If DSFab is administered, it may cause potassium to enter the cells, exacerbating hypokalemia.
+In severe hypokalemia, DSFab may be withheld initially to prevent the development of severe hypokalemia (similar to the way an insulin infusion is initially withheld in a patient with diabetic ketoacidosis who is hypokalemia).

 hyperkalemia

-- DSFab is the preferred treatment for hyperkalemia.
+- DSFab is the preferred treatment for severe hyperkalemia.

 - IV insulin and glucose.